Last updated: June 15, 2026

 | Food today or tomorrow | Call 211, the USDA Hunger Hotline, and local food banks. | Hours, documents, and food types vary by pantry. |

-| Monthly groceries | Apply for SNAP through your state SNAP office. | Rules depend on income, household size, expenses, and state process. |
+| Monthly grocery help | Apply for SNAP through your state SNAP office. | Approval depends on household rules, income, expenses, and state processing. |

-| Pregnancy or child under 5 | Contact WIC and ask for the nearest clinic. | WIC is separate from SNAP and has its own food list and appointment process. |
+| Pregnancy or child under 5 | Contact WIC and ask for the nearest clinic. | WIC has its own food list, appointments, and proof rules. |

-| School-age children | Ask the school about breakfast, lunch, summer meals, and SUN Bucks. | Some children are directly certified; others need a school meal form. |
+| School-age children | Ask the school about meals, summer food, and SUN Bucks. | Some children are enrolled automatically.
+Others may need a form. |

 What SNAP is and what EBT means